RusCarina/BookProject/README.md

 # BookProject
-In branchu finalProject e proiectul final corect
+In branchul finalProject se afla varianta finala a proiectului.